Munavvara-17/GCD-Government_Complaints_Dataset-/README.md

 - Fine-tuning **ASR (Automatic Speech Recognition)** systems
 - Practicing **NLP preprocessing** and **audio feature extraction**
 - Multilingual **TTS/ASR/Intent classification** tasks

+---

+## 📜 License

+This dataset is licensed under the [MIT License](LICENSE).
+You are free to use, share, and modify it with proper credit.